 Average 4-5 hours physical activity per day, up to 8-9 hours on longer days.
 Pack weights of 12-15kgs on some days.
 Altitude gains of up to 800m.
 Some uneven track surfaces and river crossings.
 No hiking experience necessary.
 Agility and fitness required.
 You need to be reasonably fit and enthusiastic.
 Terrain mostly tracks.
 Some may be slippery or rough; some off-track hiking and river crossings.

 We head south to Rotorua (with a café halt at 9am for those who missed breakfast).
-Rotorua has thermal areas.
-Stunning lakes and backdrop of distant volcanoes and is quite unique.
+Rotorua has thermal areas and stunning lakes, and with a backdrop of distant volcanoes it is quite unique.
 The area is also rich in Maori and early European history including the tragedy of the 1886 Mount Tarawera eruption that buried a Maori village.
-We have a quick stop by the Lake before driving south and exploring one of the extraordinary Department of Conservation thermal parks (price included).
+We have a quick stop by Lake Rotorua before driving south and exploring one of the extraordinary Department of Conservation thermal parks (price included).
 After a picnic lunch we head east and off the tourist route to hike one of tracks in the Whirinaki Forest.
 This park is huge but relatively un-visited.
 It is famous worldwide for its Jurassic-like rainforest - the podocarp trees are an ancient off-shoot of the conifer family and evolved before the flowering plants.
 It is thought that forests like this once covered the super-continent of Gondwanaland over 150 million years ago.
-After our afternoon loop hike we drive to our simple cabin on a farm property with a mix of bunk rooms and camping.
+We do a short nature walk, wandering amongst these giant trees to the river canyon before driving back to our simple cabin on a farm property with a mix of bunk rooms and camping.
 Just us here usually.
-We cook up a meal together and chill out.
+We cook up a meal together and chill out by the outdoor fire brazier.

 Activities: 3 hours hiking, 10km

-This morning the group drives east, eventually descending off the volcanic plateau into the rugged forest ranges of the Urewera National Park.
-Home of the Tuhoe (Maori tribe) this area was so remote it was one of the last places in NZ that Europe influence was felt.
-After two hours there is a stop for a cuppa (cup of tea) near a remote Tuhoe settlement and one of the few places where Maori is spoken as the first language.
-Yet another hour of winding through the most incredible rain forest brings you to the western arm of the remote Lake Waikaremoana, a perfect picnic lunch spot and a chance to finish organising backpacks for the first part of the Waikaremoana hike.
-Hoist your pack onto your back and follow the track as it festoons in and out of the many little stream valleys and bays.
-After passing a couple of camp sites and the old lake-head hut there is a small climb over a peninsula to see, for the first time, the main part of this grand lake.
-The track along the shore leads the group to a new lake-side hut and a lovely campsite perched above a small beach.
-Set up camp here but hang out in the hut's spacious dining-cook house in the evening.
-As a group cook a meal and soak up the surrounds; the reflections of wilderness in the lake, forest and mountains, bird song and tranquillity.
-On a still evening you can sometimes hear Kiwi calls echo across the lake.
+This morning we drive east and further into the rugged forest ranges of the Te Urewera National Park.
+Home of the Tuhoe (Maori tribe) this area was so remote it was one of the last places in NZ where European influence was felt.
+After two hours winding through the most incredible rain forest we stop for a cuppa (cup of tea) before finally getting to the western arm of the remote Lake Waikaremoana.
+We drive on to the southern end of the lake and stop for a picnic lunch and a chance to finish organising backpacks for the first hike.
+Jump into a water taxi and enjoy the 20 minute jaunt across the lake.
+We usually drop our packs at the lake-side hut or the campsite perched above a small beach before doing a 2 hour lake-side hike to a lovely waterfall.
+On return we set up camp here and as a group cook a meal.
+Soak up the surrounds; the reflections of wilderness in the lake, forest and mountains, bird song and tranquillity.
+On a still evening you can sometimes hear kiwi calls echo across the lake.

 Activities: 2 hours hiking, 4km